ErikOakleaf/simian_rs/README.md

 Compiles to bytecode and runs in a VM all made in rust !

 # Features
-simian_rs comes with some additional features compared to the original monkey definition.
+simian_rs extends the original Monkey language with some useful additional features.

 ### Mutable variables